keithrbennett/rexe/README.md

                              -op  Puts (default)
                              -os  to_s
                              -oy  YAML
--r, --require REQUIRES     Gems and built-mn libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); see note (1) below
+-r, --require REQUIRES     Gems and built-in libraries to require, comma separated, or ! to clear -v, --[no-]verbose         verbose mode (logs to stderr); see note (1) below

 If there is an .rexerc file in your home directory, it will be run as Ruby code